hejroe/practical-guide-to-ai/README.md

 * **No Indemnity:** Most Terms of Service offer no protection if you are sued based on AI output.

 *Note:* This legislation is fluid.
 Keep an eye on updates from the UK Government regarding AI regulation.

+### Being a Better Human
+AI tools are just that, tools.
+They can help us achieve more than we can by our own efforts alone.
+By embracing the technology we can give ourselves super powers to enable us to create, solve problems and to ultimately give us more time to be more human.
+Those who acquire AI skills can accomplish great things.